How to Apply Effective Altruism in Your Life to Eradicate Misery

 If the website 80000hours didn’t help you in finding an inspiring job, I can’t recommend you enough to go check and fill your own ikigai, that’s how I find what was really important for me in life.

 Not everyone agrees on this one, but I know someone who did it and I think it’s a wonderful idea: for a birthday present, why not donating to an association with the name of the Birthday person?
-So that you can give him/her the receipt of the donation and tell that he contributed to help improving this cause.
+So that you can give him/her the receipt of the donation and tell that he contributed to help to improve this cause.

 That’s just an example among others, but I believe no holds are barred!